AV306/xenon/FEATURES.md

 **ProximityRadar**

-Outlines nearby players and hostile mobs, through walls.
-May be considered a (Server opt-out available)
+Outlines nearby players and hostile mobs, optionally through walls.
+May be considered a hack.
+(Server opt-out available)

+**WAILA**

+What block is that?

-- WAILA - Sub-par WAILA implementation; you're better off using another mod like WTHIT.
+Sub-par WAILA implementation; you're better off using another mod like WTHIT.
 This is just here for fun.

+(This used to show entity health, but that was replaced by HealthDisplay.
+About the only special element here is that its range can br extended really far.)

+**HealthDisplay**

-- HealthDisplay - Shows mobs' name and health in their nameplates (the name text above their head)
+Shows mobs' name and health in their nameplates (the name text above their head)

-- Panorama Generator - Quickly generate panoramas that can be used in a custom title screen panorama resource pack
+**Panorama Generator**

+Generate a set of 6 square images in the format of the title screen panorama.
+Incompatible with shaders, unfortunately.

+**Zoom**

-- Zoom - Look at far-away objects, with adjustable zoom.
+Look at far-away objects!
+Adjustable with the scroll wheel.

 Compatible with Australian Mode!

 ### Misc

+**BlackBox**

-- BlackBox - Records information like your position, health and death point(s) as you play.
+Records information like your position, health and death point(s) as you play.
 A Flight Data Recorder for Minecraft!

+**CommandProcessor**

-- CommandProcessor - Enable/disable features, change their configs, get help and run macros, all from the chat.
-(Note: up/down previous message access broken as of 1.19+)
+Enable/disable features, change their configs,  and run macros, all from the chat.

-- ConfigMenu - Change feature configs (Sometimes works, sometimes doesn't, sorry)
+(Note: no up/down command history access as of 1.19+)

+**ConfigMenu**

+CompleteConfig configuration menu.

+**FeatureList**

-- FeatureList - Lists the features you have enabled
+Shows your Xenon version and the features you have enabled.

+**LazyDFU Integration**

-- LazyDFU Integration - Optimises DFU (DataFixerUpper) just like LazyDFU
+Optimises DFU (DataFixerUpper) just like LazyDFU

 ### Coming soon